SaaStacked/saastack/src/Hosts/WebsiteHost/ClientApp/README.md

 ### Actions

-Generally speaking, we do not call the generated AXIOS services directly, but instead we wrap them in a `useQuery` or `useMutation` hook, that provides additional functionality, such as error handling, loading states, caching etc.
+Generally speaking, we do not call the generated Fetch services directly, but instead we wrap them in a `useQuery` or `useMutation` hook, that provides additional functionality, such as error handling, loading states, caching etc.

 These actions can be use directly in code anywhere.
 But they can also be attached to forms using 'Action-enabled' components, such as (using the `<FormAction/>` component), behind buttons (using the `<ButtonAction/>`), and anywhere on pages (using the `<PageAction/>` component).